P2Wdisabled/WorldPluginManager/README.md

 ### License

-This project is licensed under the Creative Commons Attribution-NonCommercial - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the LICENSE file for details.